Victor Moore: Personal life

-He was married twice – first to actress Emma Littlefield from June 23, 1903, until her death on June 23, 1934, and then to Shirley Paige on January 16, 1942, when Moore was 65 and Paige was 20.
-The marriage was not publicly announced for a year and a half.
-They remained married until Victor Moore's death 20 years later.
+Moore was married twice: first to actress Emma Littlefield from June 23, 1903 until her death on June 23, 1934, and then to Shirley Paige on January 16, 1942, when Moore was 65 and Paige was 20.
+The marriage was not publicly announced for more than a year.
+They remained married until Moore's death 20 years later.

-He had three children with his first wife: an adopted son Victor, Jr., Ora Victora, and Robert Emmett.
+He had three children with his first wife: an adopted son Victor, Jr., Ora Victora and Robert Emmett.

-Victor Moore was well liked by his colleagues.
-In 1915, among the actors' colony in Long Island, New York, he established a social group called L.I.G.H.T.S.
-(Long Island Good Hearted Thespian's Society), based in Freeport.
-The membership included many show-business notables, including John Philip Sousa, Irving Berlin, Al Jolson, Will Rogers, and the Ringling Bros.
+Moore was well liked by his colleagues.
+In 1915, among the actors' colony in Long Island, New York he established a social group called L.I.G.H.T.S.
+(Long Island Good Hearted Thespians Society), based in Freeport.
+The membership included many showbusiness notables, including John Philip Sousa, Irving Berlin, Al Jolson, Will Rogers and the Ringling Brothers.
 Moore noted that people in show business often had to work during the Christmas season, so he instituted annual "Christmas in July" celebrations especially for actors.

+Moore campaigned for Republican Thomas E. Dewey during the 1944 presidential election campaign.

 Moore died of a heart attack on July 23, 1962.
 He was 86 years old.
-He is interred at Cypress Hills Cemetery in Brooklyn, New York, United States.
+He is interred at Cypress Hills Cemetery in Brooklyn, New York.